Motion to Take Note

 Last week, I had the pleasure of meeting Ali Jafar from al-Sawahera, near Ramallah.
 He had just completed his shift as a senior manager at SodaStream at Idan Hanegev industrial park close to Rahat in southern Israel.
 Among the 250 workers under Ali’s management on that shift were Bedouins, Palestinians, Israeli Jews and Israeli Arabs, all working together in what they themselves call an island of peace.
 I urge noble Lords to take a look at their short video on YouTube.
 As of yesterday, they had 2,841,420 views.

 Ali himself now has a two-hour commute each way.
 Previously it was 20 minutes when the factory was in Mishor Adumin.
 The factory was moved due to the pressure of the need to expand coupled with the pressure mounted by the BDS campaign, because Mishor Adumin is in the disputed territories.
 I guess that no one from the BDS movement consulted Ali, nor his 800 Palestinian co-workers who lost their jobs, before mounting their campaign.
 Today, only 90 Palestinians have permits to work at SodaStream.
-The news is better for the Bedouins of the south, where 500 have well paid, secure jobs.
+The news is better for the Bedouins of the south, where 500 have well-paid, secure jobs.

 For the sake of people such as Ali, for the sake of the 800 Palestinians who lost their jobs, and for the sake of the overriding majority of people in the region, I ask my noble friend to consider the following ideas that are gaining ground and currency in Israel and beyond?
 I must at this point thank my friend Shlomo Lazar and his creative colleagues.

-There may be an historic opportunity where peace could be negotiated now between moderate Sunni Arab states and Israel.
+There may be an historic opportunity where peace can be negotiated now between moderate Sunni Arab states and Israel.
 The ideas suggest that the Palestinians could be granted a state with interim borders encompassing the vast majority of the Palestinian people.
 A peace treaty with Saudi Arabia and others could be an acceptable trade-off for Israel to accept the formation of a Palestinian state.
 Israel and those Sunni nations would enjoy not only enhanced security against common enemies; they could also transform the Arab petrol economies into high-tech powerhouses.
 Economic advancement could also be the catalyst to benefit the daily lives of the Palestinians.

 Let me go one stage further.
 Peace between Israel and the moderate Sunni Arab states could be had on the basis of the formation of a Palestinian state with expanded access to the Temple Mount.
 Most experts agree that no true peace can be achieved without a long-term agreement for the Temple Mount.
 The goal would be that Israel would grant Muslims permanent access to and building rights on most of the Temple Mount, and the Jews be granted permanent access to and building rights on a much smaller portion of the Temple Mount itself.

-Negotiations on borders and refugees can be held with the Palestinian state over an extended period and, at the same time, the UK could join the US, the Saudis and other allies to execute a new system of aid, the fund being controlled by the sponsor nations to be put into local infrastructure projects to enhance the Palestinian economy, thus improving the daily lives of Palestinian people to a point where they could demand from their leaders a “warm peace”.
+Negotiations on borders and refugees could be held with the Palestinian state over an extended period and, at the same time, the UK could join the US, the Saudis and other allies to execute a new system of aid, the fund being controlled by the sponsor nations to be put into local infrastructure projects to enhance the Palestinian economy, thus improving the daily lives of Palestinian people to a point where they could demand from their leaders a “warm peace”.

 These ideas are indeed creative and, in the time allotted, I have only scratched the surface.
 The UK and other western Governments must decide.
 Do we want more of the same policies that have achieved very little over the decades?
 The time has come to be bold and to seize an historic opportunity to help Ali Jafar and his colleagues.
 We must move away from the blame game.
-The UK can take a lead in moving world opinion towards creative solutions that are real and sustainable, to ensure a better future for all the peoples of the Middle East.
+The UK can take a lead in moving world opinion towards creative solutions that are real and sustainable to ensure a better future for all the peoples of the Middle East.

 My Lords, it is a pleasure to follow the noble Lord, Lord Polak.
 There can be no doubt that the Palestinians deserve better.
 I feel as deeply as anyone about their parlous position, especially those 2 million citizens who exist in a limbo of deprivation in Gaza.
 But where I depart from some speakers is in ascribing their terrible situation entirely to Israel’s actions.
 Of course, Israel’s Government are far from innocent, but the Palestinians, and in particular Hamas, must bear some responsibility.